Zaloog/kanban-python/README.md

 On first use of any command, the `pykanban.ini` configfile and the `kanban-python` folder will be created automatically.
 ![init_file](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_kanban_init.PNG)

+You can create local boards in the current working directory by using the name `local` or the flags `-l` or `--local` when using `kanban init`. kanban-python checks for local boards and updates the config file accordingly.
+Local boards can only be accessed when using `kanban` in the same folder.

 ### Interact with Tasks/Boards
   ```bash
   kanban